Who’s afraid of the rakyat?

 There are other lessons we can learn from other statements which have been made about the Perak political impasse and the ensuing confrontation between BN and Pakatan Rakyat.

-statement by outgoing Prime Minister Datuk Seri Abdullah Ahmad Badawi that Pakatan Rakyat should accept BN's Perak takeover just like the BN accepted 2008's election results.
+For example, the statement by outgoing Prime Minister Datuk Seri Abdullah Ahmad Badawi that Pakatan Rakyat should accept BN's Perak takeover just like the BN accepted 2008's election results.

-Additionally, when S Veerasingam was appointed special advisor to BN-installed Menteri Besar Datuk Dr Zambry Abdul Kadir, he
+Additionally, when S Veerasingam was appointed special advisor to BN-installed Menteri Besar Datuk Dr Zambry Abdul Kadir, he said this solved the absence of Indian Malaysian elected representatives in the Perak BN government.

 Both these statements really demonstrate that the BN remains clueless about the meaning of a government by the people.

-respected.
+Additionally, the BN, led primarily by Umno, has been calling for the institution of the monarchy to be respected.
 But surely, a far more fundamental principle that needs defending is the rakyat's right to choose who should govern them.

 We are a democracy, not a feudal state even if some Umno leaders would prefer we were the latter.
 Hence, how can it be a threat to society or even treasonous to question decisions which do not uphold the people's right to choose their government?